 - Do not waste your time querying an unreceptive editor over and over again.

 - Do not present ideas for several different articles in the same letter.
-This can be done once you have established a rapport with an editor, but should not be done in a blind query.
+This can be done once you have established a rapport with an editor or website publisher, but should not be done in a blind query.

 - Do not use obscenities or inappropriate content.